ShaderScratch/organisation/README.md

 Now that all four repositories are successfully installed, the only thing remaining to do is telling npm to use the code from all of those folders in scratch-gui, so our local changes to all of those repositories can be seen and tested there.

-To do this, just run `npm link` in scratch-blocks, scratch-vm and scratch-render each; then, navigate to scratch-gui and run `npm link scratch-blocks scratch-vm scratch-render` there.
+To do this, just run `npm link` in scratch-blocks, scratch-vm and scratch-render each; then, navigate to scratch-gui and run `npm link scratch-blocks`, `npm link scratch-vm` and `npm link scratch-render` there.
 Now, running `npm start` again should show you all of your changes on [localhost:8601](http://localhost:8601).